 Prince of Darkness (1987)

 Satanic Sommelier: That wild green fiendy liquid in the capsule compels us to select either a Vodka gimlet or Midori for this one.
-Although the 80’s effects may be dated, this one has a seriously effective creep factor.
+Although the 80’s effects may be a little dated, this one has a seriously effective creep factor.
 A strange discovery is made in the basement of an old church (the aforementioned capsule containing a mysteriously active green liquid) and there is a team of researchers sent to investigate.
 Donald Pleasance is a Catholic priest and Alice Cooper appears as one of the demented street people being attracted to the strange energy of the church.
 Do not watch it alone late at night.
-This is a movie that compels us to switch the lights on after waking from a nightmare and needing to make our way to the restroom in the dark.
-Directed by John Carpenter (Halloween, The Thing, In the Mouth of Madness) there is just something really disturbing about this movie.
-“Hello?
+Directed by John Carpenter (Halloween, The Thing, In the Mouth of Madness) there is just something really disturbing about this nightmarish movie… “Hello?
 Hello?
 I’ve got a message for you, and you’re not going to like it…”

 The Church (1989)

-Satanic Sommelier: Italian red wine, Casillero del Diablo, or whatever’s on the shelf.(1989) (Italian title: La chiesa), also known as Cathedral of Demons or Demon Cathedral, is an Italian horror film directed by Michele Soavi.
+Satanic Sommelier: Italian red wine, Casillero del Diablo.
+(Italian title: La chiesa), also known as Cathedral of Demons or Demon Cathedral, is an Italian horror film directed by Michele Soavi.
 It was produced by Dario Argento (along with a list of others).
 Asia Argento is a young girl in the film.
 Some nice set pieces, demons, Satanic rituals and plenty of gore.
-There are some definite nods to ‘Rosemary’s Baby,’ including a uncanny homage in a Devil Rape scene and an old couple patterned on Minnie and Roman Castevet that tour The Church.
-You should definitely go to The Church, it’s good for the soul… or something.
+There are some definite nods to ‘Rosemary’s Baby,’ including an uncanny homage in a Devil Rape scene (compare music), and an old couple patterned on Minnie and Roman Castevet that tour The Cathedral.
+You should definitely go to The Church, it’s good for your soul.